-- ✓ A thicker/darker pencil will be provided to support the child with reading their own writing - ✓ Children will be given enlarged images, pictures and diagrams as and when needed - ✓ If the child needs an overlay when reading information, this will be accessible whenever necessarv - ✓ Resources will be provided in the correct font size rather than enlarged to ensure sharpness and contrast is as clear as possible including: Speech and language/ASD
+- ✓ A thicker/darker pencil will be provided to support the child with reading their own writing - ✓ Children will be given enlarged images, pictures and diagrams as and when needed - ✓ Resources will be provided in the correct font size rather than enlarged to ensure sharpness and contrast is as clear as possible - \checkmark Sit children where they have the best view of the teacher and the board/resources. - ✓ To help children who are sensitive to light and glare, use window blinds and screen-brightness controls to regulate the light in the room. - ✓ Add more light to an area if necessary. - ✓ Children may benefit from high-contrast objects and pictures. - ✓ Ensure children wear their prescribed glasses.